kgloveyou/military-tools-for-arcgis/README.md

 	* Open the solution and add a reference to your AddIn command in the ` Config.daml ` file under the 'groups' tag
 	* Re-compile solution
 	* Add newly compiled ` ArcGISProMAToolbar.esriAddInX ` to the ` ArcGISPro\Addins\MilitaryToolsToolbar ` folder
+	* Test changes to batch file for correctness

 ## Resources